ButterFaces/tomee-myfaces-autocomplete/readme.md

-# ButterFaces - OmniFaces integration
+# ButterFaces - TomEE 1.7.4 and autocomplete

 Simple example to use ButterFaces Autocomplete with TomEE 1.7.4 and MyFaces 2.1.17